GhostPoltergeist/EmailSender/README.md

 **Author:** Harold Edsel F. Cabaluna

-The *EmailSender* Python script is a tool designed to simplify the process of sending emails using Python.
+The *EmailSender* Python script is a tool designed to simplify the process of sending multiple emails using Python.
 This script leverages the power of Python's `smtplib` library to send emails programmatically, making it useful for various applications such as automating notifications, sending reports, or communicating with users.

 ## Features